mashadab/ColdFirnAquifer3D/README.md

 ## Example Results

-### Expansion of aquifer in cold firn: Analytical vs Numerical Solutions
+### Expansion of aquifer in cold firn: Analytical (Ana) vs Numerical (Num) Solutions
 ![Analytical vs Numerical](./Figures/Cover_photo/analyticalvsnumerical.png)
+Expansion of an aquifer in a uniform, cold firn outside the aquifer with initial temperature and 70% porosity. (a) Numerical (Num) and analytical (Ana) solutions to the dimensional aquifer height at different times.
+Evolution of dimensionless (b) maximum height, (c) maximum length, and (d) volume of liquid water in the aquifer, scaled with respect their initial values at time (subscript 0 refers to the initial values).
+Analytical solutions agree with the numerical solution of the vertically integrated model.

 ### 3D Aquifer Expansion in Cold Firn
 ![3D Aquifer Expansion](./Figures/Aquifer_3D_Expansion.png)